Hip-hop: Historical background

 The rhythmic speech of rap is an ancient practice, first codified by the Greeks.
 In 20th-century Western music, it was a widely used practice in everything from sprechstimme to the talking blues.
 The roots of rapping in African-American music are easily traced to the griots in West African culture.
 Bo Diddley made several influential talking records, and the gospel group The Jubalaires' 1946 song "Noah" is frequently seen as a forerunner of rap.
 Other notable talking records were Muhammad Ali's I Am the Greatest (1963) and Pigmeat Markham's "Here Comes the Judge" (1968).
 Ali's patter was an enormous influence on hip-hop.
 He was known as a "rhyming trickster" due to the funky delivery of his boasts, trash talk, and indelible phrases.
-Many of his monologues were freestyle improvisations which would become a vital skill Old-school hip-hop rappers.
+Many of his monologues were freestyle improvisations, which became a vital skill of old-school hip-hop rappers.

 In New York City, spoken-word poetry by artists like The Last Poets, Jalal Mansur Nuriddin, and Gil Scott-Heron had a significant impact on the post-civil rights era.
 They helped establish the cultural environment in which hip-hop music was created.

 During these proto-rap years in America, Jamaican music regularly featured talking records like U-Roy and Peter Tosh's "Righteous Ruler" and King Stitt's "Fire Corner" in 1969.
 Jamaican DJs were also heavily remixing recorded music to generate new sounds.
 Duke Reid would preside over his sound system, tweaking knobs until the record he was playing became unrecognizable.
 In the studio, artists like King Tubby would strip the vocals out of records to create a new version.
 The public appetite for these remixes became so strong that singles were released with the original on one side and the "version" on the other.
 The eclectic stew of production techniques came to be known as dub music, and it is the strongest artistic precedent for hip-hop.